Eleanor Roosevelt College: History

-Academics, Mission, and the Making of the Modern World Program
+Academics

 While ERC students major in all disciplines, the college's thematic focus is on international understanding and engagement.
 Its general education requirements include proficiency in a foreign language, a regional specialization in which students take 1 lower- and 2 upper-division courses related to a specific region of the world, and ERC's world history and cultures core sequence called The Making of the Modern World (MMW).